 Sessions 2 and 5: Ensembles

 Twice a day there will be 5 or 6 ensembles, running concurrently, graded in order of difficulty.
 Each day the ensembles change.
 Students are free to attend whichever they choose and only need to decide the day before.
 This will give everyone the opportunity to work with all members of staff and play a wide variety of music.

 Sessions 3 and 4: Afternoon options

-These options run through the week, except Wednesday.
+These options run through the week, except Monday when the Flanders Recorder Quartet will be taking sessions and Wednesday.
 Music will be provided for all of these sessions.
 Options are chosen about two months before the course and more details will be available at that time.
 For information, the options will be as follows:

 - Multi Choir (Sandra Foxall): An opportunity for players of all standards to enjoy music for two or more choirs of recorders.
 (All levels)